Vonage/vonage-python-sdk/README.md

     pip install vonage --upgrade

-Alternatively, you can clone the repository via the command line:
+Alternatively, you can also clone the repository via the command line:

     git clone git@github.com:Vonage/vonage-python-sdk.git

-or by opening it on GitHub desktop.
+or by opening it on GitHub desktop version.

 ## Usage

-Begin by importing the `vonage` module:
+Start by importing the `vonage` module:

 ```python
 import vonage